jes/scamp-cpu/README.md

 for small immediate values.
 There is no support for: cache, interrupts, virtual memory, DMA, privilege rings, floating point, and ~anything else that is not strictly necessary.

-Here is a diagram of the architecture I currently have in mind:
+Here is a diagram of the architecture:

 ![](doc/architecture.png)